shubhamkalsait/kubernetes-b19/README.md

 ## Architecture of Kubernetes
 Ans: Kubernetes Cluster mainly consists of Worker Machines called Nodes and a Control        Plane.In a cluster, there is at least one worker node.The Kubectl CLI communicates with the Control Plane and Control Plane manages the Worker Nodes.
  * Control Plane Components
   It is basically a collection of various components that help us in managing the overall health of a cluster.
-For example, if you want to set up new pods, destroy pods, scale pods, etc. Basically, 4 services run on Control Plane:
+For example, if you want to set up new pods, destroy pods, scale pods, etc. Basically, 4 components run on Control Plane:

 i)API server
   It is like an initial gateway to the cluster that listens to updates or queries via CLI like Kubectl.
-Kubectl communicates with API Server to inform what needs to be done like creating pods or deleting pods etc. It also works as a gatekeeper.
-It generally validates requests received and then forwards them to other processes.
+Kubectl communicates with API Server to inform what needs to be done like creating pods or deleting pods etc. It generally validates requests received and then forwards them to other processes.
 No request can be directly passed to the cluster, it has to be passed through the API Server. ii)Scheduler
   When API Server receives a request for Scheduling Pods then the request is passed on to the Scheduler.
 It intelligently decides on which node to schedule the pod for better efficiency of the cluster. iii)Controller-Manager